-- 702.86a Level up is an activated ability.
+- 702.87a Level up is an activated ability.
 "Level up [cost]" means "[Cost]: Put a level counter on this permanent.
-Activate this ability only any time you could cast a sorcery." - 702.86b Each card printed with a level up ability is known as a leveler card.
+Activate only as a sorcery." - 702.87b Each card printed with a level up ability is known as a leveler card.
 It has a nonstandard layout and includes two level symbols that are themselves keyword abilities.
-See rule 710, "Leveler Cards."
+See rule 711, "Leveler Cards." - 702.87c Some enchantments have the subtype Class and associated abilities that give them a class level.
+These are not the same as level up abilities and class levels do not interact with level counters.
+See rule 717, "Class Cards."

-702.87.
+702.88.
 Rebound

-702.87a Rebound appears on some instants and sorceries.
+702.88a Rebound appears on some instants and sorceries.
 It represents a static ability that functions while the spell is on the stack and may create a delayed triggered ability.
-"Rebound" means "If this spell was cast from your hand, instead of putting it into your graveyard as it resolves, exile it and, at the beginning of your next upkeep, you may cast this card from exile without paying its mana cost."
+"Rebound" means "If this spell was cast from your hand, instead of putting it into your graveyard as it resolves, exile

-- 702.87b Casting a spell as an effect of its rebound ability follows the rules for paying alternative costs in rules 601.2b and 601.2f-h. - 702.87c Multiple instances of rebound on the same spell are redundant.
+- it and, at the beginning of your next upkeep, you may cast this card from exile without paying its mana cost." - 702.88b Casting a spell as an effect of its rebound ability follows the rules for paying alternative costs in rules 601.2b and 601.2f-h. - 702.88c Multiple instances of rebound on the same spell are redundant.

-702.88.
+702.89.
 Totem Armor

-702.88a Totem armor is a static ability that appears on some Auras.
+702.89a Totem armor is a static ability that appears on some Auras.
 "Totem armor" means "If enchanted permanent would be destroyed, instead remove all damage marked on it and destroy this Aura."

-702.89.
+702.90.
 Infect

-- 702.89a Infect is a static ability. - 702.89b Damage dealt to a player by a source with infect doesn't cause that player to lose life.
+- 702.90a Infect is a static ability. - 702.90b Damage dealt to a player by a source with infect doesn't cause that player to lose life.
 Rather, it causes that source's controller to give the player that many poison counters.
-See rule 120.3. - 702.89c Damage dealt to a creature by a source with infect isn't marked on that creature.
+See rule 120.3. - 702.90c Damage dealt to a creature by a source with infect isn't marked on that creature.
 Rather, it causes that source's controller to put that many -1/-1 counters on that creature.
-See rule 120.3. - 702.89d If a permanent leaves the battlefield before an effect causes it to deal damage, its last known information is used to determine whether it had infect. - 702.89e The infect rules function no matter what zone an object with infect deals damage from. - 702.89f Multiple instances of infect on the same object are redundant.
+See rule 120.3. - 702.90d If an object changes zones before an effect causes it to deal damage, its last known information is used to determine whether it had infect. - 702.90e The infect rules function no matter what zone an object with infect deals damage from. - 702.90f Multiple instances of infect on the same object are redundant.

-702.90.
+702.91.
 Battle Cry

-- 702.90a Battle cry is a triggered ability.
-"Battle cry" means "Whenever this creature attacks, each other attacking creature gets +1/+0 until end of turn." - 702.90b If a creature has multiple instances of battle cry, each triggers separately.
+- 702.91a Battle cry is a triggered ability.
+"Battle cry" means "Whenever this creature attacks, each other attacking creature gets +1/+0 until end of turn." - 702.91b If a creature has multiple instances of battle cry, each triggers separately.

-702.91.
+702.92.
 Living Weapon

-702.91a Living weapon is a triggered ability.
-"Living weapon" means "When this Equipment enters the battlefield, create a 0/0 black Germ creature token, then attach this Equipment to it."
+702.92a Living weapon is a triggered ability.
+"Living weapon" means "When this Equipment enters the battlefield, create a 0/0 black Phyrexian Germ creature token, then attach this Equipment to it."

-702.92.
+702.93.
 Undying

-702.92a Undying is a triggered ability.
+702.93a Undying is a triggered ability.
 "Undying" means "When this permanent is put into a graveyard from the battlefield, if it had no +1/+1 counters on it, return it to the battlefield under its owner's control with a +1/+1 counter on it."

-702.93.
+702.94.
 Miracle

-702.93a Miracle is a static ability linked to a triggered ability.
+702.94a Miracle is a static ability linked to a triggered ability.
 (See rule 603.11.)
 "Miracle [cost]" means "You may reveal this card from your hand as you draw it if it's the first card you've drawn this turn.
 When you reveal this card this way, you may cast it by paying [cost] rather than its mana cost."